-Last week I was asked by an intern (the equivalent of an FY1 here in Malawi) to review a patient with significant respiratory distress but minimal evidence of a chest problem.
+An intern (the equivalent of an FY1 here in Malawi) asked me to review a patient with significant respiratory distress but minimal evidence of a chest problem.
 He just said that things ‘didn’t quite add up’.
 His ‘gut feeling’ would turn out to be faithful, as I think they usually are.

 This 22-year-old male presented with ‘laboured breathing’ and abdominal distention.
-His A&E clerking had established a diagnosis of chest infection, but as aforementioned the intern was not entirely satisfied with his diagnosis.
+His A&E clerking had established a diagnosis of chest infection, but as aforementioned the intern was not entirely satisfied with this diagnosis.

 The patient’s first complaint was of abdominal distention, ‘hardening’, and ‘sensations’ in the left upper quadrant of his abdomen starting 2/52 ago.
 Over the proceeding days he developed sharp pleuritic LUQ pain radiating to his upper back and left shoulder.
 Subsequent to this he developed shortness of breath but with no cough or phlegm.

 He reported a 2/52 history of ‘red’ urine.
-Also the patient had been newly diagnosed with HIV on this admission (at this hospital HIV tests are a routine occurrence if the patient has not had one in the preceding 6 months).
+Also the patient had been newly diagnosed with HIV on this admission (at this hospital HIV tests are a routine occurrence if the patient has not had one in the preceding 6 months, and I saw new cases daily).
 There was no history of loose stools, vomiting, dysuria, or headache.
 He was opening his bowels and passing urine as normal.
 He denied fever but was sweating profusely.

 There was no personal or contact history of TB (probably a meaningless negative finding given the ubiquity of co-existent TB/HIV in Sub-Saharan Africa).
 There were no regular medications or allergies, and no past medical or surgical history.
 The patient admitted to drinking and smoking but did not quantify amounts.